 Lately, I find myself drawn back to more sinister territory of real-life murder mysteries and the procedurals and dramas that imitate them.

 I’d rather The Killing, with its watery indigo landscape and aerial shots of the untamed forests surrounding Seattle.
 Or The Fall, in which ice queen Gillian Anderson hunts down a serial killer through the murky streets of Belfast.
-Better yet, give me a true story: Making a Murderer, The Jinx, or podcasts like Serial and the one I’m listening to now, Up and Vanished.
+Better yet, give me a true story: Making a Murderer, The Jinx, or podcasts like Serial or Up and Vanished.
 I don’t seek out tales of murder; I just let the most popular ones make their way to me.

 Several weeks ago, I started watching The Keepers, a documentary series about the 1969 unsolved murder of a Baltimore nun.
 The upshot is that the young nun, Cathy Cesnik, was about to confront her Catholic diocese about the sexual abuse dozens of her high school students were enduring at the hands of a priest, Joseph Maskell.
 There are numerous suspects including Maskell himself — unfortunately now dead.
 But the strongest impression I took from The Keepers was of Maskell’s favorite victim, Jean Hargadon, a soft-spoken, devout teenager whom the priest began regularly raping after she went to confession asking for his help with the guilt she carried about long-term molestation at the hands of her uncle.